 New Crypto Firms Using Celebrities to Gain Popularity

-The idea of contracting popular celebrities to promote crypto projects as a reward is not new, as these firms try to grab a percentage of the market at their early stage.
+The idea of contracting popular celebrities to promote crypto projects, in exchange for rewards as these firms try to grab a percentage of the market at their early stage.

 While some celebrities that have participated in this form of marketing have been greatly rewarded, others were not as lucky as their involvement in the scheme had landed them in trouble.

 Earlier last year, popular American actor Steven Seagal was slammed with a heavy fine of $314,000 by the U.S. Security and Exchange Commission for failing to disclose how much he was paid for promoting Bitcoin2Gen (B2G) ICO back in 2017.